 The figurative art in my works starts in several stages, beginning with the years of the academy in which I interpreted the compositions that were made in the workshop and in which the game with geometric shapes was only linked to the process of synthesis in the sketch.
 Learning the techniques of drawing and painting through still lifes and portraits with live models, is a method that generates a lot of interaction between students.
 However, that learning usually becomes very mimetic and it is only when we realize that, our imagination chooses to get rid of the usual mode of representation to experiment more with the expressions of graphic language, which in my case derive into geometric shapes.

 Whenever I am interested in representing some abstraction based on known forms, I start the sketches without leaving the figuration.
-For the representations in paper I use broad strokes without emphasizing the details, only in those that can serve me for the geometry to be used in the work as a whole.
+For the representations in paper I use broad strokes without emphasizing the details, only in those that can serve me for the geometry to be used in the drawing as a whole.
 When I already have the preliminary sketch, then I begin to create the geometric figures that in many cases follow the original form.

-The fragmentation of the form and use of perspective in figurative art
+The fragmentation of form and the use of perspective in figurative art

 One of the peculiarities of abstraction in my works is to decompose the forms by dividing them into segments.
 Through straight lines, squares and circles I can create separating and auxiliary elements that fragment objects in space and at the same time make up the whole with new shapes.